Shwetasha03/smart-feed/README.md

 <img width="1440" alt="Screen Shot 2022-10-09 at 1 00 44 PM" src="https://user-images.githubusercontent.com/61991774/194769809-cef36294-d1c2-4842-ad93-1a57c391c85c.png">

 * Once logged in, the user is presented with a variety of topics to view tweets of.
-If the user doesn't see his topic of interest, he can search for it by typing in the text box and clicking on "Add another topic"
+If the user doesn't see his topic of interest, he can search for it by typing in the text box and clicking on "Submit".
+The user can enter multiple topics by clicking on "Add another topic".

 <img width="1423" alt="Screen Shot 2022-10-09 at 1 05 02 PM" src="https://user-images.githubusercontent.com/61991774/194770008-254a4a21-c41a-4bbb-ba9b-955a3b3bde31.png">